How to Reap the Many Benefits of Intense Side Stretch (Pyramid) Pose: Parsvottanasana

 4. Push your hands into the wall and root down through both feet.

-5. Pressing the tops off your thighs back, reach your belly and heart forward toward the wall, lengthening the front of your body.
+5. Pressing the tops of your thighs back, reach your belly and heart forward toward the wall, lengthening the front of your body.

 Next stage: Hands on Blocks

-The full variation of Parsvottansana is done with the hands in reverse Namaste, and it’s an extremely deep pose.
-Either join your palms behind your back with your fingers pointing up your spine, make fists and press your knuckles together or grab ahold of opposite elbows behind your back.
+The full variation of Parsvottansana is done with the hands in reverse Namaste, and it’s an intense pose.
+Either join your palms behind your back with your fingers pointing up your spine, make fists, and press your knuckles together, or grab ahold of opposite elbows behind your back.
 Follow the same steps above to forward fold into the pose.

 Recent articles